 Tamar Called Herself A ‘SLAVE’ Before Alleged Self Harm, Allegedly Told Family; ‘The Only Way I See Out Is Death’

+Our prayers are being extended to a singer/reality star who allegedly tried to harm herself.

-As we eagerly await more details on Tamar Braxton after an alleged suicide attempt, fans are pointing out something alarming on the songstress’ social media page.
+As we await more details on Tamar Braxton after an alleged suicide attempt, fans are pointing out something alarming on the songstress’ social media page.

 As previously reported Tamar’s boyfriend David called 911 saying that Tamar had been drinking and had taken an unknown amount of prescription pills in a suspected overdose.
 Medics then rushed to the scene and took Tamar to a local hospital.
 The Blast says that Tamar is “in stable condition but still unconscious” and currently under 24-hour watch.

 TMZ has since released a report noting that David told police Tamar “had been upset earlier in the day” and “had threatened suicide.”
 Law enforcement sources said Tamar did not leave a suicide note.